Panem et Circenses [Nederlands]

 Panem et Circenses [Mature]

 The same prostitution (pro-statuere: to put on display), the same extortion in contemporary cinema.
-Ultimate cynicism of the towering screen - the stories are cheap rip-offs and ass pulls (bad fiction) and absolutely nothing new (originality degree xerox).
+Ultimate cynicism of the towering screen - the stories are ridiculous rip-offs and ass pulls (bad fiction) and absolutely nothing new (originality degree xerox).
 It's all about the overwhelming impact of the medium itself, about a technical coercion of a cold ecstasy by means of an attack on the senses with a staging of "dazzling special effects" - which have long ceased to be dazzling or special, which have long lost their effect.
 The sequel or the reboot is not a continuation of the story but simply an even more spectacular clone, an overt and lucrative attempt to potentiate the broadly stretched-out magic of the effects even further.

 Spectacle creep: the raising to the n-th power of the spectacle.

 Just like the addition of a third, fourth, fifth dimension to film, the realization and hyper-realization of film into an Ultra High Definition virtual reality, in an explicit drive for an even heavier impact of the medium and an even deeper immersion of the spectator into the nonsense.
 The sound tapes are already blasted through you in three hundred and sixty degrees Dolby Surround.
-More medium, less content - what good is a gigantic 4K screen when the movie is dumb sensationalized pulp?
+More medium, less content - what good is a gigantic 8K screen when the movie is dumb sensationalized pulp?
 But the thirst for spectacle appears to be an urge that's getting more urgent every day.
 The Barco Escape project, "the best immersive cinema experience ever: by combining three digital cinema projectors with three screens - one in the front and one on each side - an impressive panoramic image is created that completely sucks the audience in."
 It is not far-fetched to speak of the rise of techno cinema, as one can speak of the rise of techno music: no meaning, no depth, no atmosphere, no credibility, no real substance.
 Only the cold and transparent concatenation of cold and transparent effects.
+Spectacle for the sake of spectacle.

-Liberation of the imagination, or a puppet show on steroids?
+Liberation of the imagination, or a shallow puppet show on steroids?
 In any case the technological exaction of the spectacle: some movies literally cost hundreds of millions to produce - and actually rake in even more because the mass eats it all up, preferably with an oversized bucket of popcorn in one hand and a coke in the other.
 Ever more technology assumes the role of a spectacle on its own, of an independent object of seduction, of a fetish and prosthesis for a doubled-up otherness - revered by nerds, gamers, internauts, iPhone junkies, car lovers, music freaks, television addicts; the proverbial man/woman in the street.
 A new religion, with spectacles instead of miracles - today all energies converge around the spectacle machines.
 Meaningless amusement, simulated sensation, the empty display of technology, dumbing down and sinking away into passive consumption.
-Is this truly what makes us happy, is this truly what we desire?
+Is this really what makes us happy, is this truly what we desire?

 From the series The Big Bang Theory, S.05 E.09: